 "It was a joke, seeing if you were listening, Rogue.
 Private conversation, but I see you haven't picked up on that yet.
-Sorry I frighten you, Ororo."
+Sorry I frightened you, Ororo."

-"And sorry ah frighten you too, Rogue," Rogue grumbled.
+"And sorry ah frightened you too, Rogue," Rogue grumbled.

 "I think you coming up on me so suddenly might be affecting my so called peace, Pietro.
 Let's not make this a habit please," Ororo said.